 Urban Teacher Social Studies (7th-12th Grade)

 This 18-hour program is designed to help social studies teacher candidates develop knowledge, skills and dispositions to support teaching and learning in linguistically and culturally diverse urban settings.
-It includes a paid internship with Breakthrough Central Texas.
+It includes an optional paid internship with Breakthrough Central Texas.
+Please contact us using our contact form or contact Dr. Anthony Brown.

 Early Childhood – 6th Grade Bilingual Core Subjects/Generalist